-- · distribute the digital catalog files to others, - "mirror" or include this material on an Internet (or Intranet) server, or - modify or re-use digital files without the express written consent of CollegeSource, Inc. and Career Guidance Foundation and the appropriate school.
+- distribute the material to others,

+- "mirror" or include this material on an Internet (or Intranet) server, or

+- modify or re-use material

+without the express written consent of the Career Guidance Foundation and the appropriate school.

 You may:

 - print copies of the information for your own personal use, - store the files on your own computer for personal use only, or - reference this material from your own documents.